arunraj08/AEM/Dev/Logs/Create Custom Log.md

 # Create custom Log File in AEM
-1) Navigate to sling > Log support. http://localhost:4502/system/console
+1)Navigate to sling > Log support.
+    http://localhost:4502/system/console

 2)Click on add new logger button at the bottom of the top panel.